-Ormiston Herman Academy is dedicated to providing outstanding provision for all pupils with a SEND.
-We have supported pupils with a wide range of needs including social communication difficulties, speech and language delay, physical needs, sensory disabilities and mental health concerns.
+Ormiston Herman Academy is dedicated to providing outstanding provision for all pupils with SEND.
+We support pupils with a wide range of needs including social communication difficulties, speech and language delay, physical needs, sensory disabilities and mental health concerns.

-Each pupil is supported based on his or her own individual needs so talking to the school before they join us is very important.
-If you're thinking of joining us you can find information about our admission procedures for primary pupils here for nursery pupils.
+Each pupil is supported based on their own individual needs so talking to the school before they join us is very important.
+If you're thinking of joining us you can find information about our admission procedures here.